intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 # Acknowledgments
 {:numbered="false"}

-{{?RFC4052}} was authored by Leslie Daigle and developed as part of a conversation regarding the management of {{RFC4053}}, and the authors of that document contributed significantly to it as well.
+{{RFC4052}} was authored by Leslie Daigle and developed as part of a conversation regarding the management of {{RFC4053}}, and the authors of {{RFC4053}} contributed significantly to it as well.

-This version of the document contains signification text from {{RFC4052}}, however, more updates to all parts of the text are expected in the process.
+This version of the document is based on {{RFC4052}} and brings it in line with currently followed procedures.
+Further updates to all parts of the text are expected in the process of gathering community feedback for this document.